qgis/QGIS-Documentation/docs/user_manual/expressions/expression.rst

 Custom Python functions stored as Function files are stored under the user profile directory, meaning that at each QGIS startup, it will auto load all the functions defined with the current user profile.
-Be aware that new functions are only saved in the :file:`/python/expressions` folder and not in the project file.
-If you share a project that uses one of your custom functions you will need to also share the :file:`.py` file in the :file:`/python/expressions` folder.
+Be aware that for sharing Python functions stored in Function files you need to share the :file:`.py` file in the :file:`/python/expressions` folder.

 On the other hand, custom Python functions stored as Project functions can be easily shared by sharing the project file where they were saved.
-When opening a project with project functions, QGIS loads them, ignores them, or asks the user before loading them, depending on the :ref:`General settings <general_options>`.
+When opening a project with project functions, QGIS can load or ignore them depending on whether :ref:`embedded Python code is enabled <load_project_code>` in General settings.

 To delete a custom function: